thegenemyers/FASTGA/README.md

 ```

 Get the sequence spanning interval [beg,end] of the s'th scaffold of g.
 If buffer = NULL
-then the routine allocates an array of (end-beg)+1 bytes, places the requested sequence
+then the routine allocates an array of (end-beg)+1 bytes, places the requested sequence '\0'-terminated
 there, and returns a pointer to it.
-In this case the user must subsequently free this-
+In this case the user must subsequently free this
 string.
 Otherwise, if the user supplies a non-NULL buffer pointer, then it must be of
 length not less than (end-beg)+1, the
- requested sequence is placed there, and the buffer
+ requested sequence is placed there '\0'-terminated, and the buffer
 pointer is returned.
 NULL is returned on an error which includes not
 asking for sequence
 access when opening the reader and requesting an interval not wholly within a contig.